 Music boosts brain chemicals such as dopamine, the brain’s motivation molecule and oxytocin, the trust or moral molecule, which helps us bond with and trust others.
 Playing and listening to music also works several areas of the brain such as the corpus callosum, which grows rapidly during the first six years of life and connects both sides of the brain.

 Nursery rhymes and children’s songs have existed for centuries because they naturally address the brain’s developmental needs.
-By encouraging singing you’ll be encouraging your child’s brain hemispheres to work together to strengthen vital connections.
+By encouraging singing, you encourage your child’s brain hemispheres to work together to strengthen vital connections.

 Music, whether taught in or outside of school, can help students improve in the following areas: language development, test scores, brain connectivity and spatial intelligence, which helps young people understand how things work together.
 These skills are critical in careers such as architecture, engineering, math and computer science.